Understanding Progress: An Introductory Blog-post

 The concept of “understanding” is related to that of “explanation”: When we understand something we are normally in a position to explain it.
 But I’ve argued that the concepts also come apart in important ways, e.g. because we can understand something that we know to be unexplainable, such as a coincidence.
 Instead, I have suggested that understanding can be identified with being able to correctly model dependence relations, such as the causal links, in the understood phenomenon.
 Since explanations normally appeal to such dependence relations, there is still a close connection between understanding and explanation on this view.

 This project is expected to run for around three years from this point onwards.
-Next summer, in June 2020, we will be hosting a conference on “Understanding Progress and Progress in Understanding” in Reykjavik, Iceland, for which we are currently accepted abstracts.
+In June 2020, we will be hosting a conference on “Understanding Progress and Progress in Understanding” in Reykjavik, Iceland, for which we are currently accepting abstracts.
 If you are interested in the topics described above, please consider submitting an abstract through this site and/or contacting us.

 There are three recent overviews of the philosophical debate about scientific progress that readers might find useful, written by proponents of the verisimilitudinarian, noetic and epistemic accounts respectively: